WELCOME TO THE HOME PAGE OF

 - Singers will value historical choral literature as it becomes apparent to them that they can sing it well.

-- Where choirs demo an arrangement, it will be sung by actual 7th & 8th graders rather than adults.
+- If a choir demos an arrangement found on this site, it will be sung by actual 7th & 8th graders rather than adults.

 - Tenor parts will require a range of no more than an augmented 5th, with the lowest note G below middle C.